 The Sharing pane in macOS System Settings is one of the most overlooked tools on the Mac.
 It has a wealth of options for sharing files, printers, your Mac’s screen, and network connections.
-In this article, we’ll show you how to share your Mac’s internet connection with other devices and turn your Mac into a Wi-Fi hotspot.
+In this article, we’ll show you another trick you can enable from that pane — how to share your Mac’s internet connection with other devices and turn your Mac into a Wi-Fi hotspot.

 What is a Wi-Fi hotspot?